 I haven’t tested the recipe with ghee instead of butter yet.
 So, I can’t stand by the substitution.
 If end up using ghee, leave a comment below to let me know if it works.
 If there are enough requests, I will test ghee and let you know.

-What’s the best kind of garlic powder for this 5-minute garlic bread recipe?
+What’s the best kind of garlic powder?

 The freshest garlic powder you can find.
 If your garlic powder is older than 6 months, I would throw it out and buy fresh garlic powder.